mmikanguyen/DS4200Project/README.md

 # Visualizations
 ____________________________________________________________________________

-Static Figures: Reference Final Data Report
+# Static Figures
-Figure 1: Shows the top 10 occupations by count in 1775 Figure 2: Employment sector by count from 2018 - 2022
+OccupationDistribution1775.png - Shows the top 10 occupations by count in 1775
+OccupationPresentDay.png - Employment sector by count from 2018 - 2022
-Figure 4: Distribution of Household size in 1775 Figure 5: Distribution of Household size from 2018 - 2022
+HouseholdDistribution1775 - Distribution of Household size in 1775
+HouseholdDistributionPresentDay - Distribution of Household size from 2018 - 2022
-Figure 6: Breakdown of household titles by percentage in 1775
+RacialDistributionComparisonStatic.png - Comparison of Population Distribution by Race Across Time Periods GenderDistributionComparisonStatic.png - Comparison of Population Distribution by Gender Across Time Periods

+# Interactive Figures:
-Interactive Figures: Reference Final Data Report Figure 3: Overview of age grouping and the corresponding occupations in 1775 Figure 9: Comparative breakdown of age, sex, and race in 1775 and 2022
+OccAgeInteractive.html: Overview of age grouping and the corresponding occupations in 1775 AgeSexRacialDistributionComparison.html: Comprehensive breakdown of age, sex, and race in 1775 and 2022